kzhao426/ese5190f26-lab2-t46/README.md

 ### (R3)

 The 10 nF capacitor is better for debouncing.
-With the same resistance, its RC time constant is ten times larger than with 1 nF, so it smooths fast voltage changes more effectively but responds more slowly.
+With the same resistance, it can store and release more power, so it smooths fast voltage changes more effectively but responds more slowly.

 ## Part E